behreajj/CamZup/README.md

 }
 ```

 Both `createGraphics` and `getGraphics` return `PGraphics`, an `interface`; the result needs to be cast to the specific renderer.
-The benefit of accessing these renderers directly, rather than through `PApplet` functions, is that more conveniences are available.
+The benefit of accessing these renderers directly, rather than through `PApplet` functions, is that the renderers offer a few more conveniences.
 For example, in the following snippet,

 ```java
 secondary.beginDraw();